Limit cycle enumeration in random vector fields: Introduction

-The underlying reason for the almost sure convergence of the number of limit cycles is that, within this particular model of random polynomials, $p,q$ tend toward random bivariate power series convergent in the unit bidisk $\DD \times \DD \subset \CC^2$, in particular, convergent in the real disk $\DD_\rho$ for any $\rho<1$.
 It is desirable to count limit cycles beyond this domain of convergence, i.e., in a disk with radius $\rho>1$.
 Under an assumption that $\e(d)$ shrinks sufficiently fast, the methods of \cite{Brudnyi1} can be utilized to obtain the estimate $O((\log d)^2)$.
 For convenience, to state this result we return to the context of Brudnyi's model, sampling the vector of coefficients from the unit ball instead of a cube.

 \begin{thm} Let $p,q$ be random polynomials with the vector of coefficients sampled uniformly from the Euclidean unit ball, and suppose $\rho > 1$.
 Suppose $0<\e = \e(d) \leq \frac{(2 \rho)^{-d(d+3)}}{40\pi \sqrt{d}} $.
 The expectation of the number of limit cycles of the vector field